jindalabhinav/ProductService/README.md

 No, it's not.
 The primary responsibility of the Product Service is to handle all the business logic related to products.
 So, we need to create a new package called `com.example.product.security` and move all the security-related classes there.

 We can have a different packages for Products, Security, and other modules.
 But, we can also have a module-based package structure.
 This is a better approach as it helps in maintaining the codebase and makes it more scalable.
+Hence, if there are classes that we need to add for Security (like controller, service, and repository), we first get into the respective module, and then follow MVC.